 What sort of skills can you expect to develop on your social work experience?

-It will help you plan your work experience and make the most of it if you think in terms of the skills employers will be looking for.
+In order to make the most of your work experience, it will help if you consider the skills you will work at building beforehand.
 Important skills and qualities for social work include:

 - good listening skills